suarezgil-k/Test/README.md

 - `utils/`: Helper scripts for running experiments.
 - `interpretation/`: Tools for visualizing DCBM explanations.

 **Important:** Some folders in the `data/` directory may be empty.
 Due to size limitations, we couldn't upload the complete dataset and corresponding concepts.
-Therefore, these folders lack content.
+We uploaded the empty structure to ensure all scripts run smoothly.

 To run the scripts correctly, please add the required datasets before execution.